Plant Taxonomy of Black-Eyed Susans:

 There are many types of Rudbeckia flowers, another popular species being fulgida.
 Many grow the cultivar, 'Goldsturm' (Rudbeckia fulgida var. sullivantii 'Goldsturm').

 Another common name that can create some confusion is "Gloriosa daisy."
-Sometimes used synonymously with "black-eyed Susan," I prefer to restrict its usage to references to Rudbeckia hirta 'Gloriosa.'
-The latter bears tri-colored flowers:
+Sometimes used synonymously with "black-eyed susan," I prefer to restrict its usage to references to Rudbeckia hirta 'Gloriosa.'
+The latter bears bi-colored flowers ("tri-colored" flowers if you count the central cone):

 - A dark cone stands at the center.